Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 \subsubsection{Manifold Graph}

+\blue{ It is common to connect a graph (a discrete object) to a continuous manifold via the common “manifold assumption” \cite{coifman06,hein06}.
+For example, assuming that graph nodes are projected samples chosen randomly from a uniform distribution over a manifold domain, \cite{hein06} showed that the graph Laplacian matrix converges to the continuous Laplace-Beltrami operator at an estimated rate as the number of points approaches infinity and the distances between points go to zero.
+Under the same uniform sampling assumption, \cite{hein06} showed that a Laplacian regularization term converges to a continuous penalty functional. }

-\blue{ A manifold graph $\cG(\cV,\cE,\W,\P)$ is a set of $N$ connected nodes that are (roughly) uniformly distributed discrete samples on a $K$-dimensional continuous manifold, each node $i \in \cV$ with coordinate $\p_i \in \mathbb{R}^K$.
-Denote by $d(i,j) \triangleq \|\p_i - \p_j\|_2$ the Euclidean distance between nodes $i$ and $j$ in the manifold space.
-We assume that a manifold graph $\cG$ satisfies the following two properties: \begin{enumerate} \item $w_{i,j} < w_{i,k}$ implies $d(i,j) > d(i,k)$. \item If two nodes $j$ and $k$ connected by edge $(j,k) \in \cE$ are respective $h$- and $(h+1)$-hop neighbors of node $i$ in $\cG$, then $d(i,j) < d(i,k)$. \end{enumerate} The first property means that edge weight is inverse proportional to manifold distance, \ie, $w_{i,j} \propto d(i,j)^{-1}$---a reasonable assumption given that an edge weight should capture pairwise similarity / correlation.
+We make a similar assumption here, namely that a manifold graph $\cG(\cV,\cE,\W,\P)$ is a set of $N$ connected nodes that are discrete samples from a uniform distribution on a $K$-dimensional continuous manifold, each node $i \in \cV$ with coordinate $\p_i \in \mathbb{R}^K$.
+Denote by $d(i,j) \triangleq \|\p_i - \p_j\|_2$ the Euclidean distance between nodes $i$ and $j$ in the manifold space. \blue{We assume that $\cG$ satisfies the following two properties that are common in graph embedding \cite{Cucuringu2015OrdinalEO}}: \begin{enumerate} \item $w_{i,j} < w_{i,k}$ implies $d(i,j) > d(i,k)$. \item If two nodes $j$ and $k$ connected by edge $(j,k) \in \cE$ are respective $h$- and $(h+1)$-hop neighbors of node $i$ in $\cG$, then $d(i,j) < d(i,k)$. \end{enumerate} The first property means that edge weight is inversely proportional to manifold distance, \ie, $w_{i,j} \propto d(i,j)^{-1}$---a reasonable assumption since an edge weight typically captures pairwise similarity / correlation.
 The second property implies that a $(h+1)$-hop node $k$ cannot be closer to $i$ than $h$-hop node $j$ if $\exists (j,k) \in \cE$.
 This is also reasonable given that hop count should reflect some notion of distance.
 We invoke these properties in the DAG construction procedure in Section\;\ref{subsec:gradOp} and the graph embedding algorithm in Section\;\ref{subsec:embeddingObj}.
-Examples include $k$-nearest-neighborhood (kNN) graphs for pixels on a 2D image and for 3D points in a point cloud. }
+Examples include $k$-nearest-neighborhood (kNN) graphs for pixels on a 2D image and for 3D points in a point cloud.